 If the medicine is restricted to a different prescriber group from your own, you have two options.

-- Check if there’s a DHB protocol to use the medicine for the indication.
+- Check if there’s a hospital protocol to use the medicine for the indication.

 - Use it if a prescriber from the relevant prescribing group agrees with the indication.
 Document your decision.

 In an emergency, you may use the medicine even if you cannot discuss it with a relevant group prescriber, but you should discuss it with them within 24 hours.

 If a patient needs on-going treatment, a relevant specialist must authorise any further prescribing.

 Where there is a hospital indication restriction, use the RS form checklist to ensure your patient’s indication qualifies for the medicine.
 If the patient meets the criteria of the RS form, then the medicine may be given to the patient.